 In a nutshell

-: We have graded this trip as Easy to Moderate.
+This adventure is a twin-centre hiking trip in the Swiss Alps, linked together by a journey on the Glacier Express.
+Staying three nights in delightful Pontresina, exploring its Alpine surroundings, you then board the Glacier Express for an unforgettable day on a train.
+You then spend the remaining four days in the Swiss Alpine heartland of Zermatt.
+Distance: The daily distances on this trip vary from 5km up to 15km.
+With the outstanding way that Swiss trails are waymarked, you can always add a little extra or take away from your daily walking.
+Also, having the fantastic, free Macs App, will help you plan additional routes and make sure you don't get lost.
+Grade: We have graded this trip as Easy to Moderate.
 While the daily distances can be small, you are still walking in the Swiss Alps, so there are some ups and downs.
 However, as I mentioned before, the waymarking is impeccable, and you don't really have to worry about navigation.
 With the notes we provide and the signposting, this is a dream region to explore on foot.
 Views from the Sassal Mason hut

 The trip begins in Pontresina.
 Located at an altitude of 1,800m Pontresina has a luxurious feel, with its Swiss pine restaurants and gourmet cuisine.
 With all the luxe of St. Moritz without the crowds and a more compact town centre, Pontresina is the perfect base from which to explore the Engadine.
 You spend your final nights in Zermatt, a renowned mountaineering centre and Alpine hub.
 Wander around the car-free centre and grab some classic Swiss food like roesti or fondue in one of the many restaurants in the village.
 Enchanting walking in the Engadine Valley

 Why Walk Here?